-Once you have a stretched canvas, the next step is to prime the canvas so you can start painting.
+Once you have a stretched canvas, the next step is to prime it so you can start painting.
 A primer seals and protects the support, makes the canvas less absorbent, helps the colors stand out, can provide a smoother surface with enough tooth for the paint to bind onto, and is, therefore, an excellent surface for both acrylic and oil.
 With a ready-made gesso suitable for both acrylic and oil painting, priming is very easy.

 - Stretched canvas